control-toolbox/OptimalControl.jl/docs/src/tutorial-iss.md

 ```@example main
 using OptimalControl
 using Plots
-using DifferentialEquations # to get the Flow function
+using DifferentialEquations # to get the Flow function from OptimalControl
 using MINPACK               # NLE solver: we get the fsolve function
 ```